 Using the dropdown menu, select which Workspace the new user has access to.

-Click the Add New User button to the right of the dropdown menu to open the registration form.
+Click the Add New User button to open the registration form.

-The name of the RBAC User must be globally unique, even if two users are in different Workspaces, and it cannot have the same as an Admin account.
+- The name of the RBAC user must be globally unique, even if two users are in different workspaces, and it can’t have the same name as an admin account.

 These naming conventions are important if using OIDC, LDAP, or another external method of identity and access management.

-The RBAC User account is enabled by default, if you want the RBAC User account to start in a disabled state and enable it later, uncheck the box.
+- The RBAC user account is enabled by default.
+If you want the RBAC user account to start in a disabled state and enable it later, uncheck the Enabled box.

-Click the Add User Roles button in the Role(s) per workspace section.
-Select the Role (or Roles) desired for the new RBAC User.
+Click the Add/Edit Roles button.
+Select the role (or roles) desired for the new RBAC User.